 Any individual who knowingly files a false complaint, or who knowingly provides false information to, intentionally misleads, or knowingly withholds available requested information from University officials who are investigating a complaint, may be subject to disciplinary and/or corrective action.

 Under most circumstances, the investigation and final determination of a complaint will be completed within 60 days, from the date on which the University receives notice of an alleged incident.
 If not completed within that time the victim and respondent will both be notified promptly of the reason for the delay and of the expected completion date.

 In an effort to reduce the risk of sex/gender based discrimination, harassment, and/or sexual misconduct including domestic violence, dating violence, sexual assault, and stalking each year, it is the policy of Michigan Tech to utilize a range of campaigns, strategies, training, and initiatives to promote awareness, educational, risk reduction, and prevention programming.
 Bystander engagement is also used to encourage safe and positive intervention techniques and by empowering third-party intervention and prevention.

 The U.S. Department of Education's Office for Civil Rights (OCR) enforces, among other statutes, Title IX of the Education Amendments of 1972.
 Title IX protects people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
 Title IX states that: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

-Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
+Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities across the United States to monitor, investigate and disclose information about crime on and around their campuses.
 The law is tied to an institution's participation in federal student financial aid programs and it applies to most institutions of higher education both public and private.
 The Clery Act is enforced by the United States Department of Education.